-Together with Modelica a standard package of predefined quantity and connector types is provided in the form as shown in the example above.
+Together with Modelica the standard package Modelica.Slunits of predefined quantity and connector types is provided in the form as shown in the example above.
+This package is based on the corresponding ISO norm.
 This will give some help in standardization of the interfaces of models.
+The grammar for unit expressions, such as "N.m/s2" is defined in the Modelica Language Specification and follows an ISO recommendation.
 Note, that the prefix final defines that the quantity and unit values of the predefined types cannot be modified.